Small polarom formation by electron-electron interaction

-The identification of the DL states as polaronic in nature is further bolstered by our ability to directly manipulate them with the STM tip.
-Indeed, a DL state can be moved by the tip when we locate the tip close to it and gradually increase the sample bias voltage to above 3.5 V [Figs. 4(a) and (b)].
-We can also controllably create a DL state with the tip by gradually increasing the sample bias voltage to above 3.5 V at a defect-free area [Figs. 4(c) and (d)].
-Moreover, the DL state can be eliminated by positioning the tip above it and adding a large enough negative bias voltage $\sim -3.5$ V [Figs. 4(e) and (f)].
-This ability to revesibly create and destroy the DL state strongly suggest that the defect is not associated with nonstoichiometry, but instead has an electronic origin possibly coupled with a local lattice distortion.
-These observations, along with the agreement of the simulated STM/STS of the electronic polaron with experiment, provide strong evidence that the observed DL state is indeed the predicted electronic polaron.
+The identification of the in-gap states as polaronic in nature is further bolstered by our ability to directly manipulate them with the STM tip.
+Indeed, a DL entity can be moved by the tip when we locate the tip close to it and gradually increase the sample bias voltage to above 3.5 V [Figs. 6(a) and (b)].
+We can also controllably create a DL entity with the tip by gradually increasing the sample bias voltage to above 3.5 V at a defect-free area [Figs. 6(c) and (d)].
+Moreover, a DL entity can be eliminated by positioning the tip above it and adding a large enough negative bias voltage $\sim -3.5$ V [Figs. 6(e) and (f)].
+This ability to revesibly create and eliminate DL entities strongly suggests that the DL entity is not associated with nonstoichiometry, but instead has an electronic origin possibly coupled with a local lattice distortion.
+These observations, along with the agreement of the simulated STM/STS of the electronic polaron with experiments, provide strong evidence that the observed DL entity is indeed the predicted electronic polaron.